-1. MASTERINGCHEMISTRY: You will access your electronic textbook and the MasteringChemistry homework directly from within Canvas.
+1. MASTERINGCHEMISTRY: You will access your electronic textbook and the MasteringChemistry homework immediately, directly from within Canvas.
 Full assignment descriptions, grading policy, late policy, and a list of due dates are provided in Canvas (see the "Start Here" section).
-All assignment scores will be considered final on August 7th at 11:59 pm (this simply means the later assignments don't have the usual 10-day late for partial credit policy; each assignment has its own, firm, due date and time).
+All assignment scores will be considered final on August 7th at 11:59 pm at which time the scores will be considered final (this simply means the later assignments don't have the usual 10-day late for partial credit policy; each assignment has its own, firm, due date and time).
 There are no extensions for technical difficulties or other reasons - the assignments are all available well in advance of their due dates.
 For technical help with MC, contact MC support (not the Help Desk or your instructor).
 Additional practice, not-for-credit homework assignments and practice quizzes have been created for you in MasteringChemistry.
 These are not mandatory, and are not considered for credit or extra credit.
 There are no "dropped grades" for any of these assignments.

-2. DYNAMIC STUDY MODULES: These study aid assignments can be found within MasteringChemistry.
+- 2. DYNAMIC STUDY MODULES: These study aid assignments can be found within MasteringChemistry.
 There are 7 such assignments, each equally weighted.
 The lowest of the 7 grades is dropped.
-Each assignment is estimated to require 30 min to complete.

-3. DISCUSSIONS: The student is expected to contribute to the threaded discussions (Discussions tab in Canvas) according to the advertised timeline.
+Each assignment is estimated to require 30 min to complete. - 3.
+DISCUSSIONS: The student is expected to contribute to the threaded discussions (Discussions tab in Canvas) according to the advertised timeline.
 Bonus points for each discussion are available.
 See detailed information on discussion grading under the "Start Here" section of Canvas.
 There is no credit for submissions made more than 24 h after their posted due date/time, as all discussion assignments are available well in advance of their due dates.
-The one lowest discussion grade is dropped.

-4. WRITTEN ASSIGNMENTS AND PEER REVIEW: The student will participate in peer review in which he/she composes a written document, grades his/her peers, and has his/her assignment graded by peers, using Peerceptiv.
+The one lowest discussion grade is dropped. - 4.
+WRITTEN ASSIGNMENTS AND PEER REVIEW: The student will participate in peer review in which he/she composes a written document, grades his/her peers, and has his/her assignment graded by peers, using Peerceptiv.
 Full assignment descriptions can be found using the "Written Assignments" tab in Canvas.
 Detailed instructions for assignment submission and participation can be found in Canvas under the "Start Here" section, including the procedure for grade disputes regarding the writing grade portion of each assignment grade.
-Assignments must be submitted as directed to be considered for credit - emailed submissions to the instructor will not be considered for any credit.
-The lowest two written assignments" tab well in advance of the first assignment due date, so you can ask your instructor if you have any procedural questions.
+Assignments must be submitted as directed to be considered for credit emailed submissions to the instructor will not be considered for any credit.
+The lowest two written assignment grades are dropped.
+It's recommended that you fully explore the "Written Assignments" tab well in advance of the first assignment due date, so you can ask your instructor if you have any procedural questions.